Nearly everyone experiences intermittent dry mouth. For millions of people, though, dry mouth is a chronic condition they suffer from daily.

 Is dry mouth a sign of diabetes?

 Dry mouth is one of the most common signs of diabetes.
-It is common for patients with Type 1 and 2 diabetes to experience dry mouth.
+Patients with type-1 and type-2 diabetes commonly experience dry mouth.

 Is dry mouth a sign of dehydration?